Platform

 Once tested, your agent can be used for:

-• One-off calls — via the New Call button anywhere in the dashboard
+• One-off calls.
+Via the New Call button anywhere in the dashboard.
+Picks the matching contact automatically.

-• Inbound — assign a phone number to the agent for incoming calls
+• Inbound.
+Assign a phone number to the agent for incoming calls.
+Works for both Indian numbers and international SIP-routed numbers.